smhr/ska-src-training-containers/Talks/docker-intro/README.md

-## Introduction to Docker
+# Introduction to Docker

 In this section you will learn the basics of Docker, arguably one of the most popular containerisation technologies.
 Since its initial release in 2013, Docker has been widely adopted in many areas of research and the ‘industry‘.
-It is used to provide access to e-commerce and streaming services, machine learning platforms, scientific pipelines (CERN, SKA, NASA).
+It is used to provide access to e-commerce and streaming services, machine learning platforms and scientific pipelines (CERN, SKA, NASA).

 More generally, you should use it as a tool for distributing consistent software environments.
 Currently it is only one of many existing container technologies that researchers can choose from.
-Two popular alternatives are Singularity and Podman.
+Two popular alternatives are Singularity (covered later) and Podman.
 Some solutions offer better support for High Performance Computing, while others provide a low-level control of the environment.
 There really is something for everyone.

-### In this section you will learn
+## In this section you will learn

 - [**How to start Docker containers**](#1-running-first-docker-container)
 - [**How to manage your Docker images**](#2-managing-docker-images)